Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Introduction

-This study proposes an efficient reinforcement learning method referred to as the actor--critic OS-ELM ({\textit{AC-OSELM}}).
-An actor--critic is a reinforcement learning method that sequentially trains an actor to learn a policy and a critic to estimate the value of a state\cite{actor-critic}.
-In the proposed AC-OSELM, the actor and critic, which are both composed of single-layer neural nets, are updated with a deterministic policy gradient (\textit{DPG}) \cite{dpg} and OS-ELM, respectively, to achieve reinforcement learning with a low computational cost.
+This study proposes an efficient RL method referred to as the actor--critic OS-ELM ({\textit{AC-OSELM}}).
+An actor--critic is an RL method that sequentially trains an actor to learn a policy and a critic to estimate the value of a state\cite{actor-critic}.
+In the proposed AC-OSELM, the actor and critic, which are both composed of single-layer neural nets, are updated with a deterministic policy gradient (\textit{DPG}) \cite{dpg} and OS-ELM, respectively, to achieve RL with a low computational cost.
 AC-OSELM can efficiently infer optimal actions even when the number of action patterns is large, such as the compression ratio.
 Therefore, we propose a system that uses AC-OSELM to estimate the compression ratio in CS.
-This system allows data to be efficiently compressed on edge devices with small computational resources.
-The contributions of this study are summarized as follows: \begin{itemize} \item We proposed AC-OSELM as a reinforcement learning method for edge devices.
-Unlike the existing OS-QNet, AC-OSELM can be used efficiently when the number of action patterns is large. \item We proposed a system that uses AC-OSELM to estimate the optimal compression ratio in CS.
+This system allows efficient data compression on edge devices with low computational resources.
+The contributions of this study are summarized as follows: \begin{itemize} \item We developed AC-OSELM as an RL method for edge devices.
+Unlike the existing OS-QNet, AC-OSELM can be used efficiently when there are several action patterns. \item We developed AC-OSELM-based compression ratio estimation system for CS.
 This system has a low computational cost and is suitable for execution on edge devices. \item We conducted experiments to evaluate the performance of the compression ratio estimation in CS using AC-OSELM and compared it with OS-QNet. \end{itemize}

 The experimental results indicated that AC-OSELM achieved the same or better compression performance than OS-QNet for every dataset.
-In addition, AC-OSELM significantly reduced the computational cost of inference compared with OS-QNet, although the computational cost of learning was larger.
+In addition, AC-OSELM significantly reduced the computational cost of inference compared with OS-QNet, despite a higher computational cost of learning.
 The compression ratio estimation model for edge devices requires higher real-time performance for inference than for learning.
-Therefore, the proposed compression ratio estimation method based on AC-OSELM can be considered suitable for edge-devices implementation.
+Therefore, the proposed compression ratio estimation method based on AC-OSELM can be considered suitable for edge-device implementation.